Find a cuboid (with edges of integer values) that has a surface area of exactly 100 square units. Is there more than one? Can you find them all?

 We start with one yellow cube and build around it to make a 3x3x3 cube with red cubes.
 Then we build around that red cube with blue cubes and so on.
 How many cubes of each colour have we used?

 A visualisation problem in which you search for vectors which sum to zero from a jumble of arrows.
-Will your eyes be quicker than
+Will your eyes be quicker than algebra?

 A and B are two interlocking cogwheels having p teeth and q teeth respectively.
 One tooth on B is painted red.
 Find the values of p and q for which the red tooth on B contacts every gap on the. . . .

 This task depends on groups working collaboratively, discussing and reasoning to agree a final product.